-County Historical Society that depicts the history of trade at Willamette Falls The Native American industries of fishing and bead making are lugithglited.
-The utural also honors the mill industry, which has used Williamette Falls to generate power
+County Historical Society that depicts the history of trade at Willamette Falls The Native American industries of fishing and bead making are

 As face models for the lumberjacks.
-Kangas used local community members (metading the tovers owner and the Chief of Police at the time) and even a few celebrities.
+Kaugas used local community members (including the tovery owner and the Chief of Police at the mae) and even a few celebrities.